Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 Denmark VAT Registration for Domestic Businesses

+For businesses to be considered domestic, they must either be incorporated there, have essential management or central business administration, or have sufficient human or technical resources.
 Once domestic businesses exceed the DKK 50,000 VAT threshold in Denmark, they must register for VAT.
 However, they can also register for VAT in Denmark voluntarily.
-The process is completed in three steps.
+The process is completed in three steps.Â

 The first step is to register the business for VAT on the government portal Virk.
-Once registered, the business must complete the registration form and finally accept using the government service MitID Erhverv or MitID for businesses.
+Once registered, the company must complete the registration form and finally accept using the government service MitID Erhverv or MitID for businesses.

-Denmark VAT Registration for Foreign Businesses
+Denmark VAT Registration for Foreign BusinessesÂ

 The registration process for foreign businesses is similar to that for local businesses.
 However, foreign businesses, especially those outside of the EU, may need to provide additional documents to complete this process.
+In addition, non-EU businesses usually must appoint a tax representative to complete the VAT registration process and for other VAT compliance-related matters.

 VAT Returns in Denmark